Battle of Gettysburg Facts: The Turning Point of the Civil War

 Summary of the Battle of Gettysburg

-The Battle of Gettysburg began on the morning of July 1st, 1863, continued through July 2nd, and ended on July 3rd, 1863.
-The Confederate Army withdrew from the field on the evening of July 4th.1
+The Battle of Gettysburg began on the morning of July 1st, 1863, continued through July 2nd and ended on July 3rd, 1863.
+The Confederate Army began to withdraw from the field on the evening of July 4th and into July 5th.1

 - June 30, 1863: Union cavalry arrives at Gettysburg.

 - July 1, 1863: The battle begins when Union cavalry intercepts Confederate infantry marching toward Gettysburg.
 Fighting escalates throughout the first day until Union soldiers are forced to retreat.

 - July 2, 1863: Union forces rally as more soldiers arrive on the field and take up a defensive position.
 Confederate forces attempt to break or turn the Union line but fail.

 - July 3, 1863: Fighting continues on the third day, culminating with a tremendous but failed assault by the Confederates, now known as Pickett's Charge.

 - July 4, 1863: The Confederates prepare for a Union counterattack that never comes.